kindista/kindista/doc/plan.md

 Notifications
 - [X] Emailing
-- [ ] unread messages count in main menu
+- [X] unread messages count in main menu

 Importing -- depends on Acknowledgements
 - [ ] Add tags to K1 offers and requests
 - [ ] Import K1 offers and requests
 - [ ] Import K1 users
 - [ ] import K1 communication preferences
+- [ ] give K1 users some invitations

 Loves
 - [ ] what is "love"?  help text when a user hover's over the love icon/love link